mattehalen/Scheduled-countdown/README.md

             * [POST] - admin\offsetReset

 # CHANGE LOG
+## Alpha V.0.0.15
+    1. [Back-End] - Added "Headers" for part of Console.log to see whats triggering the log.

-## Alpha V.0.0.14
+## Alpha V.0.0.14 [2021-06-09]
     1. install electron-log for loging to file
     2. [MAIN WINDOW] - Added Open log button
     3. [MAIN WINDOW] - Removing "Alpha" from title
+    4. [AppStore Release] - Trying again to uppload app to mac AppStore.
 ## Alpha V.0.0.13 [2021-06-07]
     1. Change entitlements -> om.apple.security.app-sandbox to FALSE &  "hardenedRuntime":false in package.json for testupload to Apple Store.
-WORKS on MAS-DEV
+WORKS on MAS-DEV.
+    2. [AppStore Release] - Trying again to uppload app to mac AppStore.
 ## Alpha V.0.0.12 [2021-06-04]
     1. Added Menu options to MAC version av app.
 Re-open Main Window & How to.
     2. [Back-end] - Added temporary fix for Re-open page.
 Now it only gives error but dosn't close app.
+    3. [AppStore Release] - Trying again to uppload app to mac AppStore.
 ## Alpha V.0.0.11 [2021-06-03]
     1. [Back-end] - APN now pushes to iOS devices but to all devices and not only local devices.
 THIS IS A KNOW BUG AND NEDS TO BE FIXED.
     2. [AppStore Release] - Many changes made to try and find a way to uppload the app to AppStore.
 USE MAS and send the pkg file from MAS with transporter to your App store connect.